Here's Our Rant About Just Eat Takeaway.com N.V. (GRUB)

 Just Eat Takeaway.com N.V.
-(NASDAQ:GRUB) went down by -1.05% from its latest closing price compared to the recent 1-year high of $26.00.
-The company’s stock price has collected -6.93% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that $2 Million in New Grants Aimed for LGBTQ+-owned and Ally Restaurants
+(NASDAQ:GRUB) went down by -5.17% from its latest closing price compared to the recent 1-year high of $26.00.
+The company’s stock price has collected -9.68% of loss in the last five trading sessions.
+MarketWatch.com reported on 09/24/21 that DoorDash, other delivery workers receive sweeping protections under New York City laws

 Is It Worth Investing in Just Eat Takeaway.com N.V.
 (NASDAQ :GRUB) Right Now?